Explicit isogenies of prime degree over number fields: On Momose's Isogeny Classification Theorem

 \subsection{The algorithmic version of Momose's isogeny theorem}

-We summarise the previous subsections and present the algorithm which makes explicit Momose's isogeny classification theorem.
+We summarise the previous subsections and present the algorithmic version of Momose's isogeny classification theorem. \Cref{alg:main} below takes as input a number field $k$, and outputs an integer $\MMIB(k)$, referred to as the \textbf{Momose Multiplicative Isogeny Bound} of $k$.
+Before showing the details of the algorithm, we present the main result concerning it, which is the main result of the paper.

+\begin{theorem} Let $k$ be a number field.
+Then the integer $\MMIB(k)$ output by \Cref{alg:main} is nonzero.
+Furthermore, if there exists an elliptic curve over $k$ admitting a $k$-rational $p$-isogeny of isogeny character $\lambda$, with $p \nmid \MMIB(k)$, then $\lambda$ is of Momose Type 1, 2 or 3. \end{theorem}

+For the reader's convenience we will collect the relevant results from this Section into a unified proof of the above theorem.
+Before we can do that, however, we need to present the algorithm that computes $\MMIB(k)$.
 This depends on the choice of two ``auxiliary sets'' which are declared at the outset of the following.

 Note that in the above, contrary to the previous sections, we are taking several prime ideals $\fq$ and several generating sets $\Gen$ in items (1) and (2); this allows us to take multiplicative sieves and thereby get a smaller $\MMIB(k)$; this explains the $\gcd$s appearing in item (3) of the above algorithm.